Taiwan airline TransAsia shuts down after 2 deadly crashes in 2 years

 TransAsia shares slumped 7% in Taiwan on Monday as reports emerged of the plans to suspend operations.
 The stock was halted from trading on Tuesday.

-Shortly after TransAsia announced the flight cancellations late Monday, government officials launched an investigation into insider trading of the company's shares, according to Taiwan's official news agency CNA.
+Shortly after TransAsia announced late Monday that it was canceling flights for the following day, government officials launched an investigation into insider trading of the company's shares, according to Taiwan's Central News Agency.

 Company employees were found to be selling TranAsia shares Monday, acting on rumors that the airline would soon suspend operations, Taiwan Stock Exchange chairman Shih Jun-Ji told CNA.